 In 1958, Ronald Bloore, a painter and art historian, was appointed director of the Norman Mackenzie Art Gallery in Regina, Saskatchewan.
 The gallery had opened five years earlier as part of Regina College.
 Bloore stayed there seven years before returning to Toronto.
 An active advanced-art scene had already begun to develop in the city, made unique by the Emma Lake Workshops.
-These workshops had been initiated in 1955 by Kenneth Lochhead, director of the art school at Regina College, to give professional artists the opportunity to work under the leadership of a major figure...
+These workshops had been initiated in 1955 by Kenneth Lochhead, director of the art school at Regina College...

-[In 1960], Bloore organized an exhibition at the Norman Mackenzie to show the work of five Regina painters Lochhead, Art McKay, Ted Godwin, Doug Morton, and himself and an architect, Clifford Wiens.
+[In 1961], Bloore organized an exhibition at the Norman Mackenzie to show the work of five Regina painters Lochhead, Art McKay, Ted Godwin, Doug Morton, and himself and an architect, Clifford Wiens.
 This exhibition, minus Wiens's contributions, was circulated by the National Gallery as “Five Painters from Regina.”
 It brought these artists to national attention and showed that, in awareness and quality, their work was as challenging as that being done anywhere in the country.

 The Regina Five were a group because of where they lived and because of the experimentation of their work, but not by adherence to a common program.
 Such a notion would have been unthinkable to Bloore who, for more than thirty years, has pursued a rigorous and personal direction.
-In his catalogue statement for the "Five Painters from Regina," he wrote: “I am not aware of any intention while painting with the exception of making a preconceived image function formally as a painting.
+In his catalogue statement for “Five Painters from Regina” he wrote: “I am not aware of any intention while painting with the exception of making a preconceived image function formally as a painting.
 By this I mean that the appearance of each work has been consciously determined in my mind before executing it, and the general concept is not significantly altered by the requirements of material limitations.”